A Guide to Legally Owning and Caring for a Pet Otter

 With that said, most or all states will likely ban possession of native otters, and the federal Marine Mammal Protection Act strongly protects marine species (sea otters).
 But there is one species, the Asian small-clawed otter, which could be legal in some states.

-If a state doesn’t prohibit the possession of "non-domesticated carnivores" or the family Mustelidae (of which Asian small-clawed otters are a member), and it doesn’t have an awful list of "non-regulated" species that are considered illegal, then these otters might be legal!
+If a state doesn’t prohibit the possession of "non-domesticated carnivores" or the family Mustelidae (of which Asian small-clawed otters are a member), and it doesn’t have an awful list of "non-regulated" species of which all not named on it are considered illegal, then these otters might be legal!
 But even if this is the case, keeping them as a pet will be discouraged by animal control and the Department of Health.

 Unclear Laws and Regulations Regarding Otters as Pets